Art Competition

 How to Submit Your Artwork:

-• Mail or drop off your art piece: Office of Rep. Suzan DelBene, Re: Art Competition, 450 Central Way Suite 3100, Kirkland, WA, 98033.
-If needed, coordinate a time with Avery for her to pick up.
+• Mail or drop off your art piece: Office of Rep. Suzan DelBene, Re: Art Competition, 520 112th Ave NE, Suite 400-C, Bellevue, WA 98004.
+If needed, coordinate time with Avery for her to pick up your artwork.
+You MUST drop off your physical artwork to be considered in the competition.
+If submitting photography, you need to print and frame your photograph for judging.

 If you are planning on dropping off in-person, please call (425)-485-0085 beforehand to coordinate a time when a staff member can be present.